 Case 2.
 Review offer

 During the order review process, the order specification, which includes all of the relevant details, is carefully reviewed by the shop to ensure that it meets the customer's requirements and expectations.
-This may involve making changes to the order specification, such as modifying the models or quantities being ordered, or adjusting the costs associated with the order.
+This may involve making changes to the order specification, such as modifying the models or quantities being ordered or adjusting the costs associated with the order.

 To place an order for review on Digifabster, the user will need to follow these steps: